beaverbuilder/documentation/docs/general/faq/do-i-lose-my-work-if-i-dont-renew-my-subscription.md

 Our annual subscription fees are there so we can continue to provide you with updates and outstanding support.
 (See our [Terms and Conditions](https://www.wpbeaverbuilder.com/terms-and-conditions/).)
-Also don't forget the great discount we offer at renewal time.

 Here's what happens if you choose not to renew and your license expires.
 You can't download Beaver Builder products anymore, but you can continue to